Your Home is More Likely to Be Burgled Now Than at Any Other Time of the Year

-Over the years, we’ve come to realise that burglars won’t stop just because you have some deadbolts on your doors or gravelled paths in your backyard.
+Over the years, we’ve come to realize that burglars won’t stop just because you have some deadbolts on your doors or graveled paths in your backyard.
 These are minor obstacles rather than preventive measures.
 But smart home technology has transformed residential security.

 Burglar alarms and CCTV cameras have long been used as the standard-bearers of home security.
 But these devices have been considered too complicated or too expensive for most people.
 In recent years, however, these technologies have become a lot more user-friendly and cost-effective, so much so that most people can easily install them.

 Furthermore, new smart home innovations have pushed the envelope on home security even further.
 Modern smart households also include features like motion sensors with integrated sirens and alarms.
 In fact, modern motion sensors are so intelligent that they include infrared sensors, you can modify their sensitivity, and you can set up different sensitivity zones to decrease the risk of false alarms and increase their efficiency.